jbszczepaniak/reactivex-arsenal/README.md

 # ReactivexArsenal

 Sandbox/playground for RxJS.
-All important files are placed under `src/arsenal`.
+All of examples are presented as unit tests.
+Tests of different rxjs operators are placed under `src/arsenal`.
 Angular 5 project was used here as a convenience.

+## Installation

+Clone repository and run `npm install`

 ## Running unit tests